 The women's cross country team advanced to the national meet in 2010 and 2011, while the men finished eighth in 2012 and 19th in 2013 at the Championships.
 In the classroom, the Lions have more than 150 of the 325 student-athletes consistently earn at least a 3.0 GPA.

-Also, in his term as AD, the Lions have won three of the five Sonic Trophy's, an annual competition between Missouri Southern and Pittsburg State that pitts the two programs up against each other to find out the top overall athletic program on the court or field of play.
+Also, in his term as AD, the Lions have won three of the five State Farm Trophy's, an annual competition between Missouri Southern and Pittsburg State that pitts the two programs up against each other to find out the top overall athletic program on the court or field of play.

 The Lions had both academic and athletic success in 2010 under Bruggeman's leadership as the men's and women's cross country programs both won MIAA and NCAA Regional titles.
 The women's team finished third nationally, while the women's outdoor track and field team again won the MIAA title, and on the strength of those finishes, the Lions placed 38th nationally in the Division II Director's Cup Standings.

 Bruggeman previously served as the Associate Director of Athletics at Northern Arizona University for four years, working as the school's compliance director, as well as overseeing the men's and women's track and field and cross country programs and equipment room.
 He was also in charge of overall athletic game management and facilities.

 Prior to NAU, Bruggeman served as an Assistant Director of Athletics for Compliance and Student Life at the University of North Dakota for four years.
 He also oversaw facilities and game management, as well as marketing and ticketing.
 He was the student-athlete Academic Coordinator as well as Director of the Student-Athlete Advisory Committee and during his time as Assistant AD, North Dakota was awarded seven NCAA postgraduate scholarships, two NCAA Division II Degree Completion Awards and the NCAA Walter Byers Post Graduate Scholarship.